SherAlex1998/DirtyPigGame/README.md

 **Description:**

-The project was written as a test task for the vacancy [СтэмБАЙ LLC](http://hh.ru/employer/4453741 "Link to hh.ru").
+The project was written as a test task for the vacancy [7tam LLC](http://hh.ru/employer/4453741 "Link to hh.ru").

 **The meaning of the game:**